kiramclean/notes/talks/software_for_the_internet.md

 end
 ```

-^ The task can finish on its own after the request is complete, it's supervised so it will be restarted automatically.
+^ - The task can finish on its own after the request is complete, it's supervised so it will be restarted automatically.

-^ There are also libraries for elixir you can use if you need some more advanced features, like job prioritization, concurrency limiting, compatibility with sidekiq.
+^ - There are also libraries for elixir you can use if you need some more advanced features, like job prioritization, concurrency limiting, compatibility with sidekiq.

+^ - Still none of them require an extra server, it's just elixir libraries

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ## _1._ Slow Requests
 ### _Problem:_ Waiting on Too Many Things

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---